-- What is the root cause of the issue?
-Ensure you are addressing the underlying/continual concerns versus superficial/momentary concerns.
-Play the 5 Why’s game to uncover the root cause.
+- Uncover the root cause of the issue.
+Ensure you are addressing the real underlying concerns versus your assumed concerns.
+Play the 5 Why’s game to uncover the root cause of an issue.

-- What are the criteria for making a decision?
-Be clear up front so rules are transparent and not adapted along the way to unintentionally be biased for or against one idea or approach.
-Decision-making criteria should include alignment with company values, DEI objectives and strategic goals to ensure outcomes reflect what is in the best interest of the organization versus personal beliefs or preferences.
+- Define criteria for success up front.
+Set success criteria up front so rules are transparent and not adapted along the way to unintentionally favor your preferred idea or approach.
+Decision-making criteria should align with company values, DEI objectives and strategic goals to ensure outcomes reflect what is in the best interest of the organization versus personal beliefs or preferences.

-- Who else should be consulted?
+- Consider who else should be consulted.
 Remember, you will always make a better decision with broad and diverse input.
-Before coming to a final conclusion, pause and consult with at least one new person or alternative information source before pulling the trigger.
+Pause and consult with at least one new person or alternative information source before pulling the trigger.

-Finally, prepare to communicate the decision in a transparent way by thinking through and sharing:
+Prepare to communicate the decision in a transparent way by sharing: